MikeTaylor/firefly/doc/publishing-and-deployment.md

 > **TODO.**
 > Since the Harvester Admin modules are not going to move into @folio, why do we use a FOLIO Jira?
 Ask Charlotte

 David plans to rework the snapshot-build workflows to autogenerate version numbers rather than requiring the developer to manually push a tag that contains the snapshot number.
-But note that how we do the workflows right now is matter of policy, not mechanism: nothing in the details of how they presently run ties us to anything in future, or constrains how other ornagizations might do things.
+But note that how we do the workflows right now is matter of policy, not mechanism: nothing in the details of how they presently run ties us to anything in future, or constrains how other organizations might do things.

 ## Note on building Stripes bundles